nicky-nym/nicky-nym.github.io/pages/cities.md

 Around the world, larger cities, with their larger kinematic ranges, tend to have higher wages than smaller cities.

-As city size increases, when the number of people (and destinations) in the city grows by 100% (meaning a doubling in size), then the economy of the city tends to grow by about 115% (meaning it more than doubles in size), so that there is effectively a 15% "bonus" in per-capita economic output for everyone in the city.[^scale]
+As city size increases, when the number of people (and destinations) in the city grows by 100% (meaning a doubling in size), then the economy of the city tends to grow by about 115% (meaning it more than doubles in size), so that there is effectively a 15% "bonus" in per capita economic output for everyone in the city.[^scale]

 This 15% superlinear growth seems to apply to the whole physical and social metabolism of the city, rather than just the economic aspects of the city.
 The 15% surplus shows up in statistics about:
   * **wages**